joseuilton/myscret/README.md

 - [ ] The user should remove create a question.
 - [ ] The user should answer a question anonymously.
 - [ ] Optionally, the user can answer a question with your information.
+- [ ] The user should list answers created for a question.

 ### Database
 - A User can be author of multiple Questions